CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/console-access.md

 * **Treat VMs as "parts" that simply can be replaced outside of the end user purview.** Users should never even know that VMs are getting swapped in and out.
 [Load balancers](../../Network/CenturyLink Cloud/self-service-load-balancing-faq.md), and [database clustering](../../Servers/configuring-high-availability-on-microsoft-sql-server-databases.md) are services and approaches to consider.

 * **For mission critical services, always have a QA environment available for testing.** Here, developers can validate changes against a code base without touching production servers.
 Use automated tools that can re-build a QA environment quickly when OS-level corruption occurs in test VMs.
-CenturyLink Cloud offers [Blueprints](../../Blueprints/blueprints-best-practices.md), [SDKs](https://www.ctl.io/developers/sdks-tools), and [APIs](../../Servers/using-the-api-to-create-and-then-manage-a-server.md) to help quickly re-build infrastructure environments.
+Lumen Cloud offers [Blueprints](../../Blueprints/blueprints-best-practices.md), [SDKs](https://www.ctl.io/developers/sdks-tools), and [APIs](../../Servers/using-the-api-to-create-and-then-manage-a-server.md) to help quickly re-build infrastructure environments.
 Our cloud services also support configuration management tools like [Chef](../../Ecosystem Partners/Marketplace Guides/getting-started-with-chef-server-blueprint.md) and [Puppet](../../Ecosystem Partners/Marketplace Guides/getting-started-with-puppet-agent.md), which can also be used to quickly build out new environments.

-* **Operate “above the operating system”.** CenturyLink Cloud offers several services that manage the OS for administrators.
+* **Operate “above the operating system”.** Lumen Cloud offers several services that manage the OS for administrators.
 In all of these scenarios, the service is available for consumption according to an SLA, and OS-level issues are not the user’s concern.